 These little guys usually weigh in at between six and eight kilos, but they’re hardly delicate.
 With compact bodies, short legs, and high tails they’re tough for their size.

 Cairn Terriers have a soft undercoat, but a shaggy water resistant top coat, meaning they always look a bit scrappy.
 They come in many colours, but tend to be black, red, brindle, silver, or a mix.
 Other than their messy hair, they’re probably most notable for their bright little faces and bushy eyebrows.
+Cairn terriers may look similar to a Westie, but they are are distinctly different breed.

 12 to 15 years.